republicofmakers/SW-MCU-STM32-Fingerprint-044/README.md

 # SW-MCU-STM32-Fingerprint-044

-Here is test codes for a fingerprint sensor.(R503 Module is used)
+Here is a test code for a fingerprint sensor.(R503 Module is used)

 ## Setup: